CONSTITUTION AND BY-LAWS, AMUSEMENT AREA EMPLOYEES, LOCAL B-192, IATSE, AUGUST 2020

 The Local will reimburse Officers, Executive Board Members and Shop Stewards when the are required taking time off of work to conduct Union Business.
 A wage reimbursement report will be presented to the Executive Board at their monthly meetings.

-If attendance at an Executive Board or membership meeting is excused as provided herein, then the compensation of the officer or executive board member shall not be reduced for failing to attend the meeting.
+If attendance at an Executive Board or membership meeting is excused as provided herein, then the compensation of the executive board member shall not be reduced for failing to attend the meeting.
 An excuse for failing to attend a meeting may be given in advance for a bonified reason if approved by two of the three officers.
 In this case, the Executive Board may also require Independent verification of the basis of the excuse.

 An appointed Steward who is regularly scheduled at Universal Studios Hollywood for the time of a membership meeting may, pursuant to the provisions of the collective bargaining agreement, get excused from work to attend said meeting.
 In that case, the Union shall reimburse him or her for lost wages in addition to the compensation set forth herein.
 Reimbursement for lost wages shall be requested in writing on the form provided by the Union, and may be verified by the Union.